Flippiere/FootballScores/README.md

 # FootballScores
- a [WIP] web app for predicting football scores
+ a [WIP] web game built using Micronaut